wanglin86769/js-archiver-client/README.md

 # A JavaScript Client for Archiver Appliance

-**js-archiver-client** is a JavaScript client for Archiver Appliance, and it aims to provide batch operations which are useful but currently not officially provided by Archiver Appliance.
+**js-archiver-client** is a JavaScript client for Archiver Appliance, and it aims to provide some batch operations which are useful but currently not officially provided by Archiver Appliance.

 ![Alt text](webclient/docs/screenshots/home_page.png?raw=true "Title")